 A systematic/regional analysis of the United States and Canada.
-Major emphasis on the relationship of the physical environment to the economic, political, and social characteristics, patterns, problems and trends of the region.
-Spring Term, even-numbered years.
+Major emphasis on the relationship of the physical environment to the economic, political and social characteristics, patterns, problems and trends of the region.
+Spring Tem, even-numbered years.

 GEO 317 Regional Study of Latin America

-A systematic/regional study of Latin America which emphasizes the relationship of the physical environment to economic, political, and social patterns, problems and trends of the region.
-Latin America's increasing role in Western Hemispheric relations is also examined.
+A systematic/regional study of Latin America that emphasizes the relationship of the physical environment to economic, political and social patterns, problems and trends of the region.
+Latin America’s increasing role in Western Hemispheric relations is also examined.
 Spring Term, odd-numbered years.

 GEO 350 Geography of Sexual and Gender Identities

 Place and sexuality are mutually constituted.
-Sexuality has a profound effect on the way people live in and interact with, space and place.
+Sexuality has a profound effect on the way people live in, and interact with, space and place.
 In turn, space and place affect people’s sexuality.
-This statement underlies the focus of this course which examines the interrelationships, influences and consequences of space and place on the development and experience of sexuality and gender identities in various cultures and at various spatial scales around the world.
+This statement underlies the focus of this course, which examines the interrelationships, influences and consequences of space and place on the development and experience of sexuality and gender identities in various cultures and at various spatial scales around the world.
 At a basic level, all social relations including those involving sexuality and gender are spatial.
 It matters where things are and take place.
 The uneven distribution of LGBTQ people and identities across space is fundamental to understanding who they are and what being “queer” means.
-This course examines these themes as well as the political, economic and social landscapes associated with both hetero and nonheteronormative gendered and sexed spaces/ places.
+This course examines these themes as well as the political, economic and social landscapes associated with both hetero and non-heteronormative gendered and sexed spaces/places.
 In addition, the intersectionalities of race, class, ethnicity/nationality and citizenship status as they relate to sex and gender and how they impact the creation and experience of specific gendered and sexed spaces/places will be discussed.
-Other topics which relate to the relationship between gender, sexuality and space/ place that will be examined include sexual citizenship, queer migration, sexual politics, queer gentrification, so-called “pink” economies and gender and sexual rights.
+Other topics that relate to the relationship between gender, sexuality and space/place that will be examined include sexual citizenship, queer migration, sexual politics, queer gentrification, so-called “pink” economies and gender and sexual rights.

-GEO 390 Geography and Geosciences Cultural Study and Off-Campus Experience
+GEO 390 Geography and GIS Cultural Study and Off-Campus Experience

 GEO 400 Advanced Spatial Analysis

-The second portion of the spatial analysis sequence, this advanced GIS course extends the analytical use of geospatial information through basic spatial analysis techniques, including explorative spatial data analysis, global and local analyses of spatial data, spatial regression, point pattern analysis and surface trend analysis.
+The second portion of the spatial analysis sequence, this advanced GIS course extends the analytic use of geospatial information through basic spatial analysis techniques, including explorative spatial data analysis, global and local analyses of spatial data, spatial regression, point pattern analysis and surface trend analysis.
 This course exposes students to a variety of spatial analysis applications, including crime mapping, epidemiology and demographics.
-Students learn the key concepts and principles of spatial data analysis, develop spatial data manipulation and analysis skills, and gain hands-on experience through the use of Geoda, ArcGIS Spatial Statistics and Geostatistical Analyst tools.
-Prerequisites: GEO 207, GEO 309 and MATH 345 or MATH 346; or consent of instructor.
+Students learn the key concepts and principles of spatial data analysis, develop spatial data manipulation and analysis skills, and gain hands on experiences through the use of Geoda, ArcGIS Spatial Statistics and Geo-statistical Analyst tools.
+Prerequisites: GEO 207, GEO 309 and MTH 345 or MTH 346; or consent of instructor.
 Spring Term.

 GEO 411 Urban Geography

 This course is a theoretical and practical inquiry into the geographic principles that influence the size, spacing, internal organization and external relations of cities.
-Specific attention is given to the spatial structure of cities, their transportation systems and to their political and economic roles and organization.
+Specific attention is given to the spatial structure of cities, their transportation systems, and their political and economic roles and organizations.
 This course is of specific interest to urban studies and logistics and supply chain management students.

 GEO 412 Political Geography

-The study of how geographic factors, concepts, and theories influence political decisions and government policies at the local, national, and international levels.
+A study of how geographic factors, concepts and theories influence political decisions and government policies at the local, national and international levels.
 Also, attention is given to how political decisions and policies, in turn, impact people and their environments.
 This course may be of special interest to political science and international business majors.
 Spring Term, odd-numbered years.

 GEO 413 Economic Geography

-An examination of the principles and factors which influence the development and spatial organization of agriculture, mining, manufacturing, and retail activities.
+An examination of the principles and factors that influence the development and spatial organization of agriculture, mining, manufacturing and retail activities.
 Location models are emphasized to help explain contemporary economic land use patterns and practices.
 Of special interest to business and economics majors.
 Fall Term, odd-numbered years.

 GEO 452/252 Special Topics in Geography and Geosciences

 A geography internship designed to allow junior/senior majors the opportunity for work experience with private or governmental planning agencies.
-Required of geographic information systems majors.
+Required of GIS majors.
 Pass/No Pass only.
-Prerequisites: major in geography or geographic information systems and consent of department chair.
+Prerequisites: major in geography or GIS and consent of department chair.
 Upon request.

 GEO 470 Research Methods in Geography

-A course required of all majors in the Department of Geography and Geosciences.
+A course required of all majors in the Department of Geography and GIS.
 In a seminar setting, students will learn to undertake research and use various means to compile information and data required to undertake a formal research project.
-The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or geographic information systems major.
+The student will develop a research project from the initial stages incorporating methods of geographic research and knowledge gained as a geography or GIS major.
 To be taken in the first term of the senior year.
-Prerequisites: major in geography or geographic information systems and consent of department chair; senior standing.
+Prerequisites: major in geography or GIS and consent of department chair; senior standing.

 GEO 471 Senior Research Seminar

-Required of all majors in the Department of Geography and Geosciences.
+Required of all majors in the Department of Geography and GIS.
 Senior capstone project based on research proposal developed in GEO 470.
 Students are expected to work closely with a department advisor.
 Final project will be delivered in a format suitable for presentation at a professional conference or publication in an academic journal.
 To be taken in the final term of the senior year.
-Prerequisites: major in geography or geographic information systems and consent of department chair; senior standing, GEO 470.
+Prerequisites: major in geography or GIS and consent of department chair; senior standing; GEO 470.
 Concurrent enrollment in ENG 303 is strongly recommended.

 GEO 492/292 Independent Study